Docquity Drives Demand for SIT Pharma's Duo Probiotics in Thailand, Achieving 31% Sales Growth in 6 months

 Docquity is Southeast Asia's largest trusted community of verified healthcare professionals.
 Our vision is to connect healthcare professionals to build healthier lives around the world at scale.
 Docquity helps healthcare professionals learn, connect, and grow, and partners with companies to reach and educate healthcare professionals as well as provide insights into them.

-Docquity has more than 410,000 HCPs on the platform and offices in countries and regions such as India, Indonesia, the Philippines, Malaysia, Singapore, Thailand, Vietnam, and Taiwan.
+Docquity has more than 410,000 HCPs on the platform and offices in India, Indonesia, the Philippines, Malaysia, Singapore, Thailand, Vietnam, and Taiwan region.

 SOURCE Docquity